Skip to main content

 Why Multiple Strategies?

-Consider the query: "What did Alice think about Python last spring?"
+Consider the query: "What did Alice say about Python last spring?"

-• Semantic finds facts about Alice's opinions on programming
+• Semantic finds facts about Alice's views on programming

 • Keyword ensures "Python" is actually mentioned

-• Graph connects Alice → opinions → programming languages
+• Graph connects Alice → programming languages → related entities

 • Temporal filters to "last spring" timeframe